Sugar Land Drug Detox & Alcohol Rehab Addiction Treatment Center

 Benefits of Medically Supervised Heroin Detox

-Heroin withdrawal symptoms can be very hard to manage alone.
-The following are some of the advantages you can get in an inpatient rehabilitation setting.
+Heroin withdrawal symptoms are very hard to manage alone.
+The advantages you can get in an inpatient rehab setting are:

 - 24/7 support and supervision

 - monitoring of vital signs

 - nutritional assistance

 - use of safe medicines to alleviate symptoms

 Overcoming heroin addiction can be a long process and getting the right kind of support from healthcare professionals is the ideal option if you want a smoother, safer recovery.

 Opiates are potent drugs that act as painkillers and can be highly addictive.
 Inpatient detox will ease withdrawal symptoms because you will be given proper nutrition, hydration, and medication.
 Support from substance abuse counselors will also benefit and facilitate your recovery.

 Early withdrawal symptoms occur 6 to 12 hours after your last use and may include flu-like symptoms, muscle pain, hot and cold flashes, insomnia, mood swings, and anxiety.